 Too many people are dying in a way they wouldn’t choose and too many of their family feel guilty and unsure about their wishes.

-You might think that your senior doesn’t want to talk about the end of their life, but you’ll be surprised to see some of these statistics.
-It turns out that most people believe that talking about end-of-life is important – not only for themselves, but also for their families.
+You might think your older adult doesn’t want to talk about the end of their life, but you’ll be surprised to see some of these statistics.
+It turns out that most people believe that talking about end of life is important – not only for themselves, but also for their families.

-The hard part is getting started.
-They may be afraid or concerned how you’ll react if they bring up the subject.
-Do your older adult a favor and help them to get the conversation started.
+The hardest part is getting started.
+Your older adult may be afraid or concerned how you’ll react if they bring up the subject.
+Do them a favor and help them get the conversation started.

 We recommend this guide because:

-- It helps you think through your feelings and concerns before you even start talking with someone else.
+- It helps you think through your feelings and concerns before you even start talking with your older adult.

-- Simple questions about end-of-life options help you and your senior think through important aspects of care.
+- Simple questions about end-of-life options help you and your older adult think through important aspects of care

 Recommended for you: